 Tomiko gradually learned that she had made an early mistake in trying to become a mother to Ryan’s children.
 Instead, she learned to lower her expectations and to be friendly but non-threatening, letting Ryan take on and maintain the parental role on weekends where the children were visiting.
 She learned to be friendly and open with the children, but to not take it personally if they expressed a preference for their mother over her or if they expressed typical teenage disgust at Ryan’s affection toward her.

-By defining adult roles within the blended family to meet more realistic expections, Tomiko’s difficulties with the children eased.
+By defining adult roles within the blended family to meet more realistic expectations, Tomiko’s difficulties with the children eased.
 Although it took a great deal of time and patience for the children to eventually fully accept Tomiko’s presence in Ryan’s life, Jerry’s contributions to helping Ryan and Tomiko understand the effects of divorce on children and the importance of maintaining appropriate parental boundaries helped significantly during this difficult period of their marriage.

-WHEN IS A STEP PARENT A PARENT?
+WHEN IS A STEP-PARENT A PARENT?

-The role of step parent largely depends on the age of the child and the continued presence of the other biological parent.
-In the case of Tomiko and Ryan, the children lived almost full time with their biological mother and only visited their father on the weekends.
+The role of step-parent largely depends on the age of the child and the continued presence of the other biological parent.
+In the case of Tomiko and Ryan, the children lived almost full-time with their biological mother and only visited their father on the weekends.

 Because they were fully aligned with their natural mother, Ryan’s children had a difficult time accepting Tomiko’s attempts to become “mother” to them.
 This was not her role with them.
 Instead, her role was at best to be an adult friend whom they could turn to if they felt they could not or did not want to talk to one of their parents.
 However, this type of relationship only develops with time and trust.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

-However, when a child is very young and if the other parent is no longer involved in the child’s life, then a step parent may be encouraged to take on the parental role by their spouse.
-This will only work if the child is young enough to accept the step parent in the role of parent and does not feel conflicted about the new step parent.
+However, when a child is very young and if the other parent is no longer involved in the child’s life, then a step-parent may be encouraged to take on the parental role by their spouse.
+This will only work if the child is young enough to accept the step-parent in the role of parent and does not feel conflicted about the new step-parent.

 HOW SHOULD DISCIPLINE BE HANDLED?